Lattice points on a curve via $\ell^2$ decoupling: decoupling for non-degenerate curves and application to lattice points

-The doubling constant $K$ of $A$ is defined by $K=\frac{|A+A|}{|A|}$.
-We need the following lemma from additive combinatoics. \begin{lemma} Let $A$ be a finite subset of an abelian group with doubling constant $K$ and let $B$ be its subset.
-Then we have
+Recall that the doubling constant $K$ of $A$ is defined by $K=\frac{|A+A|}{|A|}$.
+For the proof of the main theorem, we will need the following results from additive combinatoics. \begin{lemma} For a finite subset $B$ of an abelian group, we have